 Our solutions structure every answer the same way - state R, list a sample pair, check reflexivity, check symmetry, check transitivity, then conclude - so you internalise the pattern by Q4 and stop losing the easy 1-mark concluding line.

-You also get the counter-example technique for the non-equivalence proofs (questions 1, 3, 7, 10) written out: pick the smallest concrete pair from the set that breaks the property.
-The same Collegedunia solved format flows into Exercise 1.2 (functions) and the case-study questions that CBSE has used in three of the last five board papers.
+You also get the counter-example technique for the non-equivalence proofs: pick the smallest concrete pair that breaks the property.
+The same format carries into Exercise 1.2 and the CBSE case-study questions.

 Source: Magnet Brains on YouTube